 About Dr. Dan Guernsey

-Dan Guernsey, Ed.D., is a senior fellow of The Cardinal Newman Society, which promotes and defends faithful Catholic education.
+Dan Guernsey, Ed.D., is education policy editor and senior fellow of The Cardinal Newman Society, which promotes and defends faithful Catholic education.
 He has 13 years’ experience as a high school principal and has served an associate professor and education department chair at the university level.
 He and his wife Lisa have 6 children.

 Entries by Dr. Dan Guernsey